kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-26-manchester-citys-disorganized-high-line-and-lack-of-positional-awareness.md

 The ball is played wide, so they get away with Gvardiol's positioning, but now they have another problem.
 Gvardiol is challenging Garnacho, Ake is tracking Wan-Bissaka, and John Stones is watching Bruno Fernandes, but who is marking Kobbie Mainoo?
 It should be Kyle Walker.

 [I mentioned this last season](https://tacticsjournal.com/The-flaws-of-Manuel-Akanji-Kyle-Walker-that-cost-Manchester-City-against-Real-Madrid/); Kyle Walker relies on his pace a lot to bail him out of situations that develop due to his poor positional awareness.
+He improved at the start of the season but has since regressed back to old habits in the later part of this campaign.

 I would assume he is expecting John Stones to see and mark Kobbie Mainoo; therefore, he's fine with jogging back, but Walker should be back marking Mainoo.
 Stones is preoccupied with watching Fernandes and can't see or defend against a low-cross to Mainoo behind him.